robrich/angular-tutorial/src/chapters/chapter02-new-project.md

     ![ng serve output](images/ng-serve.png)

+    <div class="alert alert-info" role="alert">The ng serve command will stay running in order to provide live reloading functionality.
+If you need to stop ng serve, press ctrl+c</div>

 1. If you launch your browser and navigate to http://localhost:4200, you will see a page that looks like